jhelm37174/php-time-functions/docs/files/getworkinghours.php.txt

 /*
 Notes on this function:
 ______________________________________________________________________________
 This script uses the ISO standard numeric assignment for days - 0 = sunday and 6 = saturday so we assume counting 1-5.

 The idea here is to split the date range in to individual days - first day (timeOne date) starting at 00:00 and end day (timeTwo date) ending at 23:59

 We can then look at each day through an array, and apply logic to count.
 Note that all calculations are using seconds - not other units!

 */

     //create an array of days covering the time period t1 to t2
-    $startperiod = new datetime(gmdate("Y-m-d 00:00:00", $timeOne)); //this should be midnight on start date
+    $startperiod = new datetime(gmdate("Y-m-d 00:00:00", $timeOne));
-    $endperiod = new datetime(gmdate("Y-m-d 23:59:59", $timeTwo));  //this should be the end date
+    $endperiod = new datetime(gmdate("Y-m-d 23:59:59", $timeTwo));
     $interval = new DateInterval('P1D');
     $period = new DatePeriod($startperiod, $interval, $endperiod);